 Endometritis is also associated with infertility and pregnancy loss.

 Anyone who experiences one or more of these symptoms should contact their doctor to find out the cause.

 Endometritis occurs as a result of an infection in the lining of the uterus, known as the endometrium.
 Such infections may develop due to abnormal bacteria, or bacteria usually found in the vagina.

 The cervix is the opening to the uterus, and it usually keeps bacteria out of the uterus.
 However, bacteria can get in when the cervix is open.
 This may happen for various reasons, such as during childbirth or surgery.

 Possible risk factors for endometritis include:

-- inserting an intrauterine device (IUD)
+- intrauterine device insertion